-Trump said set to trigger NAFTA countdown
+Trump set to trigger NAFTA countdown, reports say

-President Donald Trump’s administration is set to trigger the 90-day countdown to the renegotiation of the North American free-trade agreement, Inside U.S. Trade, a Washington trade publication, is reporting.
+President Donald Trump’s administration is set to trigger the 90-day countdown to the renegotiation of the North American free-trade agreement, according to U.S. media reports – setting the stage for talks to begin in earnest in mid-August.

-United States Trade Representative Robert Lighthizer will send the long-delayed formal notice to Congress that the administration plans to reopen NAFTA on Thursday, the publication said.
-After this, the administration must wait 90 days before starting formal talks with Canada and Mexico, meaning negotiations could start in earnest by mid-August.Report Typo/Error
+United States Trade Representative Robert Lighthizer will send the long-delayed formal notice to Congress that the administration plans to reopen NAFTA on Thursday, Bloomberg reported.
+After this, the administration must wait 90 days before starting formal talks with Canada and Mexico.Report Typo/Error

 Follow @adrianmorrowon Twitter: